buresjan/meshgen/documentation/utilities.md

 Notes:
 - Pair the geometry file with a `dim_*.txt` file containing `Nx Ny Nz` and an empty `val_*.txt` for the expected triplet format.
+- The package metadata lives in `pyproject.toml`; install with `pip install -e .` (pip ≥ 21) for editable development.